Krypton-Suite/Extended-Toolkit/Source/Krypton Toolkit/Krypton.Toolkit.Suite.Extended.TreeGridView/Readme.md

 This is a special DataGridView cell that derives from the DataGridViewTextBoxCell.
 The main thing that this custom cell class does is to customize the cell drawing to make it look like a tree node.
 That means that it draws the node’s image and the +/- icons and the tree lines.
 The custom cell also is where a node detects when you click the mouse to expand or collapse a node.
 NOTE: A lot more work can be done to correctly detect that the mouse is directly over the +/- image.
 Right now I’m not doing that.

 #### TreeGridView
 This class derives from the DataGridView control.
 Many things are done in this class.
 Nodes are sited/unsited in the grid as actual rows.
-Somce DataGridView Properties are hidden since they do not apply.
+Some DataGridView Properties are hidden since they do not apply.

 ##### Here are some properties:

     VirtualNodes – One of the common things done with a normal TreeView is to dynamically add child nodes when the user is expanding the parent.
-With the normal TreeView usres add temp child nodes to get the + sign and support expanding, then remove the temp node later.
+With the normal TreeView uses add temp child nodes to get the + sign and support expanding, then remove the temp node later.
 With the VirtualNodes property, the TreeGridView always displays a + sign next to a node, even if the node doesn’t have any children.
 Then, by handling the Expanding event you can dynamically add child nodes.

     ImageList – ImageList associated with the TreeGridView